-Siemens, Bombardier close to deal on transportation tie-up: sources
+Siemens, Bombardier near deal on transportation tie-up, sources say

 Bombardier and Siemens declined to comment.

-Siemens' supervisory board will discuss the matter at its meeting on Aug.
-2, while Bombardier's board is expected to consider it next week, the sources said, adding that an announcement could come in early August.
-Bombardier is not expected to discuss the deal on its second-quarter earnings call on July 28.

-Under the agreement, Bombardier would take a majority stake in the planned combination of the rolling stock operations, while Siemens would take the lead in a joint venture in signaling technology, the sources said.
-No money would be exchanged as part of the deal, one source said.
+Caisse Chief Executive Officer Michael Sabia told Reuters in June that he supports rail consolidation in general to create value and "to begin leveling the market," given CRRC's size advantage.

+The proposed deal would also address antitrust concerns and fears that a tie-up would result in job losses.

 The companies have offered extensive job guarantees to get backing from the strong German labor side, two of the sources said.

-Reports about Siemens and Bombardier exploring a joint venture surfaced in the media in April.
-Analysts warned at the time that a combined company with total sales of $16 billion would face antitrust concerns in Europe.
-Also, both companies might not agree on who would get a controlling stake in the venture, analysts said.

-The current potential deal addresses those concerns because control is divided through the two joint ventures.

-One source said Bombardier and Siemens would have to sell off some rolling stock, such as some high-speed trains operations, to address the antitrust concerns.
+Bombardier and Siemens also would have to sell off some high-speed train operations to address the antitrust concerns.

-Bombardier, Siemens and French rival Alstom have talked to each other about combining their businesses in various arrangements over the past years.
-This would be the third attempt by Siemens and Bombardier, one of the people said.
+The advisers for Siemens are Goldman Sachs and BNP Paribas, and UBS for Bombardier.
+The banks declined to comment or were not immediately available for comment.

-Additional reporting by Alexander Huebner and Georgina Prodhan; Editing by Georgina Prodhan and Jeffrey Benkoe
+Additional reporting by Alexander Huebner and Georgina Prodhan in Frankfurt, Irene Preisinger in Munich and Matt Scuffham in New York; Editing by Georgina Prodhan and Jeffrey Benkoe